The Beauty Products Our Editors Emptied & How To Recycle Them

 How To Recycle: Clean the glass jar and toss it into the curbside bin (or repurpose).
 The hard-metal 'rms' lid can be sent to PACT for recycling.

 How Good Was It?
 "A few months ago, I got subtle brunette highlights, courtesy of Mai at Bumble and Bumble Salon.
-While I still like to see her for touchups every few months, I’m stretching out salon appointments as much as possible with the help of this Revlon duo.
+While I still like to see her for touchups every few months, I’m stretching out salon appointments as much as possible with the help of this Redken duo.
 The blue tint helps neutralize any copper, brassy undertones in my hair, keeping my brighter pieces looking their best." -Karina Hoshikawa, Beauty & Wellness Writer

 How To Recycle: The large Redken Brownlights shampoo and conditioner bottles (size 300 ml and 500 ml) are recyclable, excluding the caps.
 The caps should be removed and discarded and the bottles should be rinsed and recycled.